hapax/hapax.github.io/assets/simple-qm.md

 Let's recap.
-To explain why you can see through polarised sunglasses, we have postulated that, for individual photons, a single or double polariser makes a *fundamentally random decision* about what to do with it.
+To explain why you can see through polarised sunglasses, we have to postulate polarisers make a *fundamentally random decision* about what to do with it.
 The universe, even at a microscopic level, is probabilistic.
-Maybe this seems natural to you, but the physicists of the early 20th century were used to thinking of the universe as made up of tiny classical billiard balls, bouncing around on deterministic trajectories.
+Maybe this seems natural to you, but this was shocking for physicists in the early 20th century, used to thinking of the world in classical terms.

-Although Einstein was one of the founders of quantum theory, he later came to reject it, famously state
+Despite being one of the founders of quantum mechanics, it was too much for Einstein's sensibilities.
+He famously wrote

 <span style="padding-left: 20px; display:block">
 God does not play dice.